KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 ## Scriptblocks

 The catch all scenario is that we convert that text parameter to a `ScriptBlock`.
-If you would much rather put in powershell hashtable then we can do that.
+If you would much rather put in PowerShell hashtable then we can do that.

     Scenario: Splat function with script block
         Given we have these values for New-Person